gustavopalminha/sectools/README.md

 ## Run production build 🏎

-To locally build and run a production optimized version you can use the following commands.
+To locally build and run a production optimized version of the frontend, you can use the following commands.

 ```bash
 # 1) Create an optimized production build